It must be getting close to election time, as fawning articles about Democratic politicians and God are getting more numerous.

 Another point: The Pentecostal believers I run into mention Jesus Christ quite often in connection with their faith.
 But Daughtry does not in this piece.
-Later, the article adds that while living out her faith sends her in the direction of the Democratic Party,
+Later, the article adds that living out her faith sent her in the direction of the Democratic Party,

 Still, she recognizes that many white Christians vote Republican, though she finds many GOP values to be at odds with her interpretation of Biblical scripture.

 Why is it when some folks spout reverse racist remarks, they’re never called on the carpet?